kentcdodds/old-kentcdodds.com/content/blog/react-hooks-pitfalls/index.md

 request should only be made on mount.
 And with the way things are today we'll be ok.
 But now let's imagine that the UI changes a bit and we start listing a "related dogs" UI on this page.
-We're going to have a bug and clicking on the related dog wont update the dog information, even though the component is re-rendered!
+We're going to have a bug and clicking on the related dog won't update the dog information, even though the component is re-rendered!
 Observe (click "Poodle" then under "Related Dogs" click "Bernedoodle" and notice no change occurs):